adfeel220/Saihu-TSN-Analysis-Tool-Integration/README.md

 Below states the pipeline and structure of Saihu.

 ![pipeline](images/pipeline.png)

+From the bottom up, users have the option to use the interface according to the attributes and arrows labelled in red.
+The blue parts are the functions being handled inside Saihu interface, which integrates the tools labelled in green.
+The yellow part labels the work one need to do to include more tools in Saihu.

 ## Credit
 Here are the authors that implemented the individual tools used in this project.